iRobotEducation/root-docs/README.md

 ## Charging

-To charge your Root robot, plug one end of the USB cable into a USB power adapter (not included) and other end into the USB-C port on the top of the robot.
+To charge your Root robot, plug a powered USB cable into the USB-C port on the top of the robot.
-For full charging speeds, we recommend using a USB charger capable of supplying 5W (5V, 1A) or greater.
+For the quickest charging, we recommend using a USB charger capable of supplying 5W (5V, 1A) or greater.
-We recommend always using the USB cable supplied with the robot.
+We also recommend always using the USB cable supplied with the robot.

 ![Root charging illustration](images/root-charging.png)

-While the robot is charging, the light will flash yellow.
+While the robot is charging, a light on top of the robot will flash yellow.
 Once the robot is fully charged, the light will stay green.

+> [!NOTE]
-Please note that the robot is not able to connect over Bluetooth while it is charging.
+> The robot is not able to connect over Bluetooth while it is charging.

 The Root robot can also be charged by applying 6.5V-9V across the two charging contacts on the rear of the robot.
-Charging through the contacts will typically be slower than through the USB-C port.
+However, charging through the contacts will typically be slower than through the USB-C port.

 For safety and power efficiency, please observe the following precautions:
 - Regularly examine for damage to the cord, connectors, plug, enclosure, or other parts, and stop use in the event of damage.